 Drop off the rental car.
 You won’t need it for the next two days!
 Spend two days exploring all that Melbourne has to offer.

 Day 6-9: Pick up the rental car again and head to the Great Ocean Road.

-And remember, we have a great subscribers-only post called “48 Hours Discovering Australia’s Great Ocean Road”, so join our community and we’ll be happy to send you the link!
+I have a subscribers-only post called “48 Hours Discovering Australia’s Great Ocean Road”, so join our community and then shoot me a quick email, once you’ve signed up.
+I’ll be happy to send you the link!